google/WebFundamentals/src/content/en/tools/chrome-devtools/manage-data/local-storage.md

 - Inspect and modify IndexedDB databases.
 - Execute statements on a Web SQL database.
 - View Application and Service Worker Caches.
-- 'Clear all storage, databases, caches, and service workers with a single button click.'
+- Clear all storage, databases, caches, and service workers with a single button click.

 ## Local storage {:#local-storage}